ralphite/JDK1.7-Notes/java.util.Arrays.java.md

 //with 0s or nulls when necessary to ensure output length
 ```

-> `System.arraycopy` uses assemblies which can operate multiple elements with one asm command.
+> `System.arraycopy` uses assemblies which can operate on multiple elements with one asm directive.
 > see http://hg.openjdk.java.net/jdk7u/jdk7u/hotspot/file/98fafba890cb/src/share/vm/prims/jvm.cpp#l309
 > and https://gutspot.com/2011/11/16/system-arraycopy%E6%BA%90%E7%A0%81%E5%88%86%E6%9E%90/